 I have a perfect amplifier for blues harmonica.
 It’s this tiny Mason Model 6 made in 1955.
 The problem is I’ve yet to get around to picking up a bullet mic capable of driving it hard enough to get a good dirty tone.
 My workaround to get the blues harp sound has been recording harmonica the traditional way, with no amp in the signal path, and then using a guitar amp simulator effect that’s built into my mixer to process the clean sound.
 Cheating?
 You bet.
 But I’m pretty picky, and I think it sounds authentic enough to do the job.

-I used this trick for my little harmonica solo during the first instrumental break on Sweet Solitude, and then I kept recording, singing some harmonies and noodling on the guitar into the same mic from a bit of a distance.
+I used this trick for my little harmonica solo during the first instrumental break on Sweet Solitude.
+Then I kept recording, singing some harmonies and noodling on the guitar into the same mic from a bit of a distance.
 I wasn’t planning on keeping any of this stuff.
 The guitar solo that ends the song was just me messing around.
-I had no idea I would end up liking it as much as I did.
 By the time I was working on putting an actual mix together, it felt like an integral part of the song.
-I figured out how to duplicate it and recorded it in a more “normal” way, but it always felt like it lost something no matter how many takes I did.
+I figured out how to duplicate it and recorded it in a more conventional way, but it always felt like it lost something no matter how many takes I did.
 So I kept the scratch track.
-The reason it doesn’t sound like a conventional electric guitar recording is because it isn’t one — it’s an acoustic guitar being played into a microphone that’s got an overdriven amp simulator effect on it.
+The reason it doesn’t sound quite like a traditional electric guitar recording is because it isn’t one — it’s an acoustic guitar being played into a microphone that’s got an overdriven amp simulator effect on it.

 This is the sort of thing I expected Ron to balk at when he heard it.
 Instead, he responded with real enthusiasm and enjoyed the quirkier moments.
 He even encouraged me to leave in a few bits of between-song studio dialogue.
 And if you know me, you know how much I love those little candid slices of audio life.